 The national friends and family test asks whether patients 'would recommend' the hospital to their friends and family.
+The responses are then processed to give the 'net promoter' score.

-The scores are then calculated to give the net promoter.
-The CCG will review the area by area data that supports the net promoter and seek to improve the outcomes of both the response rates and the net promoter score.
+The CCG will review the area-by-area data that supports the net promoter score, and seek assurance from the hospital that they will strive for continuous improvement of both the response rates and the net promoter score.